-The main trail is steep and difficult in spots, with a 1,640 foot rise in elevation over 2.5 miles.
-It begins at an elevation of approximately 1,650 feet at the park's parking lot and climbs to a viewing platform with an elevation of approximately 3,290 feet.
-It is recommended for experienced hikers wearing proper footwear and clothing.
-Weather conditions can change rapidly, bringing wind and rain year round and snow in winter.
+The main trail is steep and difficult in spots, with a 1,640-foot rise in elevation over 2.5 miles.
+The hike is recommended for experienced hikers wearing proper footwear and clothing.
+Weather conditions can change rapidly, bringing wind and rain year-round and snow in winter.
 Portions of the trail can be slick in wet conditions.
-The challenge this popular trail provides is well worth the reward.
-If you aren’t up for the rigorous climb of the main hike, try the short, 10 minute Humbug Mountain viewpoint trail that shoots off from the main trail a quarter mile from the trailhead.
-For the safety of your dog and courtesy to others, please keep your dog on a leash.